-Table 4-1 shows the timing of project-specific data collector training sessions for CHIS 2021-2022.
-The first trainings began in March 2021 and were held as needed throughout the life of the project.
+Table 4-1 shows the timing of project-specific data collector training sessions for CHIS 2023.
+The first training sessions began in January 2023 and were held as needed throughout the life of the project.

 4.2.3 Follow-up and Specialized Data Collector Training